 Code Availability

-To generate figures [Figure numbers length distribution and UMAP], python scripts which employ the matplotlib.pyplot package were utilized.

-Acknowledgements
+No custom code was used to generate the data.Acknowledgements

 We thank the Swedish National Infrastructure for Biological Mass Spectrometry (BioMS) for performing the LC-MS/MS analysis.
 We acknowledge support by grants from the Swedish Research Council (projects 2017-02341, 2018-05916 and 2020-02016 (A.S.), and 2023-02107 (J.M.)), Edvard Welanders Stiftelse and Finsenstiftelsen (Hudfonden) (A.S.) the Royal Physiographic Society (A.S.), the Österlund Foundation (A.S.), and the Swedish Government Funds for Clinical Research (ALF) (A.S.).